kevinoh45TuD/pp1_zoo_website/README.md

 I used [Google Fonts](https://fonts.google.com) to source the fonts used for this website.

-For headings and website title I used [Oswald](https://fonts.google.com/specimen/Oswald)
+For headings and website title I used [Oswald](https://fonts.google.com/specimen/Oswald) I choose this font for the purpose as it would make these elements of the page stand out compared to the more rounded look of other aspects.

-For general text and nav bar I used [Varela Round](https://fonts.google.com/specimen/Varela+Round)
+For general text and nav bar I used [Varela Round](https://fonts.google.com/specimen/Varela+Round) I choose this font for this purpose as it would be inviting to the users and match well with the rounding on the images.

+I used [FontAwesome](https://fontawesome.com) to implement icons into the website.

+There are four icons featured on this website:

+1. Burger Icon, to open nav-bar on mobile.
+2. Facebook Icon, opens facebook page on new tab.
+3. Twitter Icon, opens twitter page on new tab.
+4. Youtube Icon, opens youtube page on new tab.

+I felt that these icons were both fitting for this website as they match the simplistic style.
+While also being neccessary to emulate linking to the zoos potential other social media pages.

 ### Imagery